Fami6Xx/FamiLib-MC/IDEAS.md

 # INFO
-This is where i story my ideas for next features
+This is where i store my ideas for next features

 - As you can see I love hurting myself with creating Algorithms :D